-Judy Kariuki, BSN, RN, CMSRN - Judy arned her BSN from the Ohio State University, and is a Certified Medical Surgical Registered Nurse with 4 years of adult clinical nursing experience.
-She is currently enrolled in a Master of Science program at Capital University, specializing as an Adult-Gerontology Clinical Nurse Specialist with a projected graduation date of May 2017.
+Judy Kariuki, MSN, BSN, RN, CMSRN - Judy earned her MSN from Capital University, specializing as an Adult-Gerontology Clinical Nurse Specialist.
+She earned her BSN from the Ohio State University, and is a Certified Medical Surgical Registered Nurse with 4 years of adult clinical nursing experience.
 Judy currently also works at the cardiovascular unit at the Ohio State University Hospital East.
 She is a member of the Epsilon chapter at the Honors Society of Nursing; Sigma Theta Tau International since 2011.
 Judy was selected to present her honor's nursing research at the 2012 Annual Midwestern Nursing Research Symposium (MNRS) in Dearborn, Michigan and the DENMAN (OSU annual research forum).
 Judy is also an active member of the Academy of Certified Medical Surgical Nurses since 2015.
 Louise Karl Ph.D. - Louise earned degrees from both Ohio Dominican University and The Ohio State University.
 She has been working in the field of microbiology for over 40 years with combined experience at Lyle Labs as Lab Director, Ashland Chemical as a Microbiologist, and Nationwide Children's Hospital as an Epidemiologist.
 She has taught at CSCC, Hondros, and Capital University.
 Louise was voted Woman of the Year at Ashland Chemical and nominated for Teacher of the Year at CSCC.